Bowflex Treadmill 22 Review

 Bowflex didn't hold back when they designed the Treadmill 22, and this commercial quality model won't hold anyone back either.
 With a huge running surface, 12 mph top speed, and a large incline adjustment range, it can handle anything from recovery walks and jogs to super intense training sessions.
 Add to that a large touchscreen for viewing workouts through the JRNY app, compatibility with other third-party apps, and the ability to stream your favorite entertainment, and you've got plenty of variety and options to keep you busy.

 Starting a manual workout is quick and easy, so you can do any type of workout you choose.
 This is great for those who already have their own routine or structured training program.
-The screen displays all of your important workout metrics in real-time, with speed, distance, elapsed time, incline, heart rate (when using a connected monitor), and more.
+The screen displays all your important workout metrics in real-time, with speed, distance, elapsed time, incline, heart rate (when using a connected monitor), and more.
 Of course, one of the highlights of the Treadmill 22 is that it works with the JRNY app to provide a wealth of training options at your fingertips.
 More on that below.

 Companion App/Connectivity

 The JRNY app isn't quite as well developed as the competition, but there are plenty of options and variety to suit a range of tastes and keep you busy.
-During our test period, we counted around 121 studio-style videos, 130 or so Explore the World scenic runs, and approximately 130 virtual coach programs.
+During our test period, we counted 121 studio-style videos, 130 or so Explore the World scenic runs, and approximately 130 virtual coach programs.
 It definitely feels a little sparse when compared to the thousands of options on iFit or Peloton, but realistically, they cover all the bases and then some.
 The videos and programs offer the typical options of runs, walks, sprints, hills, endurance, and more, with varying lengths of time and instructors to choose from.
-The virtual coach programs are a departure from the norm, but they add more variety and give you the option to view scenic videos and choose your music genre if you don't feel like looking at an instructor in a studio.
+The virtual coach programs are a departure from the norm, but they add more variety and allow you to view scenic videos and choose your music genre if you don't feel like looking at an instructor in a studio.
 The virtual coach programs are also adaptive, adjusting to you as your fitness level changes over time.
-Additionally, there are lots of off treadmill workouts including yoga, Pilates, strength training, and more to help you work on total body fitness.
+Additionally, there are lots of off-treadmill workouts, including yoga, Pilates, strength training, and more to help you work on total body fitness.

 User Interface/Ease of Use